 - Allow layers to dry fully (they will be clear) before applying the next.

-- Mistakes, brush strokes, drips and runs can be carefully smoothed with a damp finger or brush, or gently wet sanded.
+- Mistakes, brush strokes, drips and runs can be carefully smoothed with a damp finger or brush.
 Flexbond will reactivate with water, making for easy cleanup.